Deterministic stability architecture for distributed systems.

 What this is

-In distributed and high-variance systems, small delays can quickly turn into latency spikes, retry cascades and unpredictable behaviour.
-These effects often emerge before they are clearly visible in standard metrics.
+In distributed and high-variance systems, small delays can quickly compound into retry cascades, queue amplification and unpredictable behaviour.
+These effects often emerge before they are clearly visible in standard operational metrics.

 Placement